LGN520/farreach-public/docs/netreach-v4.md

 	+ Value header: 4B vallen, variable length value (8B padding if vallen <= 128B)
 	+ Result header: 1B result
 		* NOTE: success flag for PUTRES/DELRES; deleted flag for GETRES; SCANRES does not need it
-	+ Inswitch header: 1b is_cached, 1b is_sampled, 9b sid, 5b padding, 2B hashval, 2B serveridx (for case3), 2B idx
+	+ Inswitch header: 1b is_cached, 1b is_sampled, 1b is_wrong_pipeline, 9 bit eport_for_res, 9b sid, 3b padding, 2B hashval, 2B idx
 - Client
 - Switch
 	+ Ingress pipeline
 		* Stage 0
-			- TODO: sid_tbl (optype, ingress port -> sid)
+			- sid_tbl (optype, ingress port -> eport_for_res, sid)
+				+ optype: GETREQ, PUTREQ, DELREQ
 				+ sid: used by egress pipeline to generate response by packet mirroring
-			- cache_lookup_tbl (optype, key -> idx, is_cached)
+			- cache_lookup_tbl (key -> idx, is_cached)
 				+ idx: index for in-switch cache (assigned by controller)
+				+ NOTE: even if the packet is not FarReach packet, set inswitch_hdr does not affect their PHVs
 			- hash_tbl (optype, key -> hashval)
+				+ optype: GETREQ, PUTREQ, DELREQ
 				- hash_for_partition_tbl (optype, key -> hash_partitionidx)
 					+ Hash_partitionidx: partition across servers
 				- hash_for_CM_tbl (optype, key -> hash_cmidx)
 					+ hash_cmidx: index for CM
 				- In implementation, we use hashval = hash_partitionidx = hash_cmidx to save PHV
 			- sample_tbl (optype, key -> is_sampled)
+				+ optype: GETREQ, PUTREQ, DELREQ
 			- TODO: In distributed extension, spine/leaf switch uses idx to access the bucket in the corresponding virtual switch (controller has considered partition across virtual spine/leaf switches when assigning idx)
 				+ TODO: Only leaf switch needs to perform hash_for_partition_tbl for partition across servers
 				+ TODO; Only spine switch needs to assign seq
 				+ NOTE: we enforce spine-leaf path for each key to ensure serializability and availability, which can be statically configured into switches (no hash operation in client); however, DistCache uses dynamic mechanism (power-of-two-choices) for load balance, client needs to perform hash-based sampling
 					* TODO: In DistCache, client calculates a hash value to introduce sampling overhead
 					* TODO: But not need to embed the sampling result; instead, we can use in-switch sample to choose spine or leaf;
 			- NOTE: SCANREQ does not access all above tables
+		* Stage 1
-		* Stage 1: hash_partition_tbl or range_partition_tbl
+			- hash_partition_tbl or range_partition_tbl
-			- Hash partition: (optype, hashval range -> udp.dstPort, egress_port)
+				- Hash partition: (optype, hashval range, ingress port -> udp.dstPort, egress port, is_wrong_pipeline)
+					+ optype: GETREQ, PUTREQ, DELREQ
 					+ TODO: Check why we need the param of 0 for MAT with range matching
-			- TODO: range partition: (optype, key range -> udp.dstPort, egress_port)
+				- TODO: range partition: (optype, key range, ingress port -> udp.dstPort, egress port)
+					+ optype: GETREQ, PUTREQ, DELREQ, SCANREQ
 					+ TODO: We treat the most significant 4B of key as int32_t for range matching -> need conversion between little-endian and small-endian for the 4B of each key
-			- NOTE: we use udp.dstPort to simulate different egress ports
+				- NOTE: we use different udp.dstPort under the same egress port to simulate different egress ports
 		* Stage 2: ig_port_forward_tbl (op_hdr.optype -> op_hdr.optype)
+			- optype: GETREQ, PUTREQ, DELREQ, GETRES_LATEST_SEQ, GETRES_DELETED_SEQ
 			- Add inswitch_hdr to FarReach packet
+		* Stage 3: ipv4_forward_tbl (optype, ingress port, dstip -> egress port)
+			- optype: GETRES, GETRES_LATEST_SEQ_INSWITCH, GETRES_DELETED_SEQ_INSWITCH
+			- For normal responses from server: set egress port to corresponding client
+			- For GETRES_LATEST_SEQ/GETRES_DELETED_SEQ + INSWITCH from server
+				- Set egress port as ingress port to forward original packet to the same egress pipeline
+				- Clone the original packet to corresponding client by clone_i2e for normal GETRES
+			- NOTE: responses in ingress pipeline must come from server; switch-issues responses must in egress pipeline
 	+ Egress pipeline
 		* Stage 0 (4 ALU)
 			- CM: 4 register arrays of 16b (optype, is_sampled, is_cached, hashval -> cm_predicates)
+				+ optype: GETREQ_INSWITCH, PUTREQ_INSIWTCH, DELREQ_INSWITCH
 				+ NOTE: CM_BUCKET_COUNT is independent with KV_BUCKET_COUNT
 				+ NOTE: we resort to server to notify controller to avoid in-switch BF; NetCache directly reports to server yet with BF
 			- TODO: is_snapshot_tbl (optype -> is_snapshot)
 		* Stage 1 (4 ALU)
 			- is_hot_tbl (cm_predicates -> meta.is_hot)
+				+ optype: GETREQ_INSWITCH, PUTREQ_INSIWTCH, DELREQ_INSWITCH
 				+ Reduce 4 cm_predicates into 1 meta.is_hot to reduce TCAM usage
 			- cache_frequency_tbl (optype, is_sampled, is_cached, idx -> none)
+				+ optype: GETREQ_INSWITCH, PUTREQ_INSIWTCH, DELREQ_INSWITCH
 			- valid_tbl (optype, is_cached, idx -> is_valid)
+				+ optype: GETREQ_INSWITCH, PUTREQ_INSIWTCH, DELREQ_INSWITCH, GETRES_LATEST_SEQ_INSWITCH
 				+ NOTE: valid for cache population/eviction atomicity
 					* TODO: valid=0 (invalid: newly-populated entry yet not all lookup tables are updated)
 					* TODO: valid=1 (valid: cached entry with all lookup tables being updated)